hyoklee/HDML/README.md

-# Hyper-Data Markup Language - Data for Everyone
+# Hyper-Data Markup Language
 HDML is a language for data virtualization.
 HTML has allowed us to compose texts and images freely and present them through web browser.
 So, why not for data?

+## Data for Everyone

-This is a project for augmenting/subsetting/aggregating data freely from multiple data sources such as MS Excel, DB, Parquet on Hadoop Distributed File System (HDFS) or AWS S3, and other binary formats such as netCDF.
+This is a project for augmenting, subsetting, and aggregating data freely from multiple data sources such as MS Excel, DB, Parquet on Hadoop Distributed File System (HDFS) or AWS S3, and other binary formats such as netCDF.
 The development goal is to make HDML as the DNA of all data - simple, elegant, and universal.

 HTML5 provides data tag.
 HDML expands it with src attribute.